Open-ET/flux-data-qaqc/docs/source/advanced_config_options.rst

-The :attr:`Data.qc_var_pairs` attribute shows you which variables were found in your input file that have quality control values assigned, it uses the names as found in the input file,
+The :attr:`.Data.qc_var_pairs` attribute shows you which variables were found in your input file that have quality control values assigned, it uses the names as found in the input file,

     >>> d.qc_var_pairs
         {'LE': 'a_qc_value', 'H': 'a_qc_value', 'sw_in': 'swrad_flag'}